Pay in Northern Ireland

 - Temporary Workers and Substitute Teachers

 The two-year pay freeze was imposed for 2011 and 2012, except for those earning £21,000 or less, who received an increase of at least £250 a year.
-The current salary scales for teachers in Northern Ireland, in the resources section to the right, therefore remain the same as they were in 2010.
+The 2013 salary scales for teachers in Northern Ireland include an increase of 1% in salary rates from 1 September 2013, and are available in the resources section on the right-hand side of the page.